 This goes without saying, pets are curious creatures!
-Hanging a sign or yellow tape isn’t enough to keep your pets from entering the work zone, so make sure they are kept in a safe area away from workers or are out of the house all together.
+Make sure your pets are kept in a safe area away from workers or are out of the house all together.
 We recommend investing in some safety gates to add an extra level of protection to keep your furry friends safe.

 4. Keep up with your normal routines.

 As you know, pets are creatures of habit and thrive on routine – so keep up with that routine as best you can while you’re renovating your home!
 Keep up with their feeding and exercise schedule and do your best to keep their days as normal as possible.

 It never hurts to have a backup plan even if you have every other precaution in place.
 Be sure your cats and dogs are microchipped and wearing collars with up-to-date tags that include your contact information.
 As pet owners ourselves, we recommend this practice for regular life, but find it incredibly important if you are going to have workers in your home.

 Pets are typically more sensitive to fumes that we are, so be sure you’re aware of times in the project that may produce potentially harmful fumes (think: floor refinishing, etc.).
 If you’re unsure, talk with your contractor about it so they can keep you informed.

 7. Talk with your contractor.

 Communicate your plans with your contractor before work starts and brainstorm ways to make the remodeling process more enjoyable and safer for everyone in your home.
 An important area to cover that we haven’t touched on yet is to make sure the remodeling team is keeping a clean worksite, covering any holes, and putting away their tools before leaving the jobsite each day.
 Be sure to see our complete list of what to discuss with your contractor before work begins.